δ in Dementia Clinical Trials (δND)

 In this case, the biomarker will be a latent variable derived from several proteins measured in blood (i.e., so-called "adipokines").
 The intervention will be donepezil, a medication approved for the treatment of Alzheimer's Disease, but only recently associated with adipokine changes.

-Participants with cognitive impairment and their caregivers will be interviewed by telephone and those with cognitive impairment will be treated for six-months with donepezil.
+Participants with cognitive impairment and their caregivers will be interviewed by telephone and those newly prescribed donepezil by their provider for cognitive impairment will be recruited and enrolled.
 On the basis of the caregiver's report, the cognitively impaired subjects will be assigned to two groups based on a prediction of their response to donepezil.
 Researchers will compare those groups to see if dementia severity, as measured by δ, improves in predicted responders, and whether the change in the d-score is mediated by changes in adipokines.

 Study Overview